-Micro-Investment Grants provide funding to small, grassroots organizations with innovative ideas and high trust in our BIPOC (Black, Indigenous, Latinx, Southeast Asian or individuals and/or families of color) communities.
+Micro-Investment Grants provide funding to small, grassroots organizations with innovative ideas and high trust in our BIPOC neighbors (including Black, Indigenous, Latinx, Southeast Asian and/or people of color).
 In 2023, we awarded a total of \$25,000 to six organizations working to advance racial equity and/or social justice.